 Proposal Statement: Need statutory mandate to as we move beyond gas.
 Administrative agencies and courts can then provide specificity.

-Supported by: HEET; PowerOptions
+Supported by: HEET; PowerOptions; Jonathan Buonocore

 Supporting Statement:

 HEET – The Department’s recent future of gas Order (D.P.U.
 20-80) makes clear the Commonwealth is moving “beyond gas.”
 Thus, it is certain that some gas infrastructure will be unneeded.
 An electric and gas utility integrated and phased street-segment-based plan would help to determine which gas infrastructure is unneeded and when.
 The plan will help maintain the safety and reliability of the gas system during the transition.
 And of course, the less gas used in the Commonwealth, the safer we will all be.